Billing & Insurance

 - When we are unable to locate the patient or the person responsible for the bill.

-To pay your bills online, please click on the link below.
+To pay your Cincinnati hospital bill online, please click below:

 Mercy Health honors major third-party coverage such as Medicare, Medicaid, Workers Compensation and other public assistance.
 Your third-party coverage may require prior approval of your hospitalization.
 Failure to obtain prior approval may result in reduced benefits requiring additional uninsured or personal charges.
 We can help you obtain prior approval for your hospitalization.